i386x/pubdocs/TeX/README.md

 `\patterns{`\<patterns\>`}` makes the *pattern dictionary*, whose number corresponds to *current_language*, from \<patterns\>.
-* The command is available only in IniTeX.
+* The command is available only in IniTeX and it is not additive.
 * \<patterns\> is a sequence of \<pattern\> items separated by spaces.
 * A \<pattern\> is a sequence of one or more \<value\>\<pletter\>, followed by
   \<value\>.